 Pay per click advertising (whether through Google Ads, Facebook or any other platform) can be a great way to increase your revenue.
 It can also be a great way lose your profit, too!
-As a Google Ads agency, we offer pay per click management to ensure that your campaign is profitable, the cost to get a sale is an acceptable part of your overall profit, and you’re not spending in areas that aren’t making you any sales.
+As a Google Adwords Agency, we offer pay per click management to ensure that your campaign is profitable, the cost to get a sale is an acceptable part of your overall profit, and you’re not spending in areas that aren’t making you any sales.

 If your site struggles to get traffic via Search Engine Optimisation in an acceptable time frame, this offers a good alternative.
 With Google Ads, for example, you can set up a campaign, choose your daily budget and what keywords you’d like your adverts to appear for.
 When someone clicks on your advert, you pay for the traffic.

 The key thing here is setting a reasonable cost per sale and working towards it.
 You’ll need to be able to see your Ad spend and sales in one place; if you’re using Google Ads, Google Analytics is a great tool for measuring this.
 You’ll need your WordPress support company to set up “Enhanced Ecommerce” on your site and in Google Analytics, which logs all your customer’s purchases into Google Analytics.

 When you run your own business it’s easy to become blinkered by it; you do the same things you’ve always done, every now and then changing things, but generally iterating over things bit by bit.
 This has the potential to create some fairly large blind spots.